jeremyers1/World-English/README.md

 Or ... to write it another way ...

 Ii em Jaaremee Miiers.
-Ii'v ben theenking about this projekt sins Ii wus about ten, end deeciided to praktis mii buding kooding skils tuu see if Ii kud maak it hapen.
+Ii'v ben theenkeen abowt this projekt sins Ii wus abowt ten, end deesiided to praktis mii budeen koodeen skils tuu see if Ii kud maak it hapen.